Haikoma/Optimization-of-Greybox-Estimater-for-Quadrotor-Dynamics/README.md

 model2.m: MATLAB function defining the dynamic system model.

-Optimization1.m, Optimization2.m, Optimization3.m: MATLAB functions defining the objective functions for optimizing the excitation signals for the three classes.
+Optimization1.m, Optimization2.m, Optimization3.m: MATLAB functions defining the objective functions for optimizing the excitation signals for the three classes using Fmincon().
 These functions require a simulink or other with the excitation signal as the input and the outputs of your model.

 # Requirements